bio-ontology-research-group/aberowl-meta/README.md

 ### AberOWL-server

 * The port listened on can be changed at the top of AberOWLServer.groovy.
-Note that changed will have to be accounted for in the Apache configuration.
+Note that changes will have to be accounted for in the Apache configuration.

 ### AberOWL-web

 * The port listened on can be changed at the top of bin/www.
-Note that changed will have to be accounted for in the Apache configuration.
+Note that changes will have to be accounted for in the Apache configuration.

 ## Running